 For more proof, look to our popular arts, our sexuality, our corporations, our laws and governments, our military and police, our homeless, and our oceans.

-All that was impressed upon us from the ages of 0 to 10, 20, or 30 was and is a destructive hand-me-down.
-Yet who among us is courageous enough to step back and say “uh, no.” You won’t read or hear about them in mainstream media—save in the light of ridicule or debasement.
-Most true geniuses work away from the noise, as their world-saving solutions usually get them bought out, or killed, and most truly connected to the nature of things will never be found in a city, where those who believe cars and iPhones are necessities of life.
+All that was impressed upon us from the ages of 0 to 10, 20, or 30 was, and is, a destructive hand-me-down.
+Yet who among us is courageous enough to step back and say “Um, no!
+No more.
+It ends now.”
+You won’t read or hear about them in mainstream media—save in the light of ridicule or debasement.
+Most true geniuses work well away from the noise, as their world-saving solutions usually get them bought out, or murdered, and most who are truly connected to the nature of things will never be found in a city, where those who believe cars and iPhones are necessities of life.

 And maybe that’s the point of this place, on this earth, at this time, and in this dimension.
 I don’t know.
 But it sure seems ridiculous.
 It’s true our values and priorities shift and evolve in a lifetime.
 But, because of the process noted above, we rarely know until well into a life what our true, authentic, unfiltered values and priorities really are.